madina0801/madina0801/README.md

-🌸 Hi, My name is Madina, I'm a Software Developer <br /> 📚 I aim to learn as much as possible, and never afraid to take challenges <br />
+🌸 Hi, My name is Madina, I'm a self-taught Software Developer <br /> 📚 I aim to learn as much as possible, and never afraid to take challenges <br />
 👩🏻‍💻 I like exploring new programming languages and different frameworks <br />
 ✨ Currently work on JavaScript and Python projects <br />